Transportation Help for Patients

 Serves only Bellingham (WA), Seattle, Portland (OR), and Vancouver, BC, at low cost.

 National Patient Travel HELPLINE

-This helpline lists more than 40 air-transportation options for patients throughout the nation, including commercial airline programs and nonprofit organizations, such as Airlifeline, Angel Flight and the Corporate Angel Network.
+This helpline lists more than 40 air transportation options for patients throughout the nation.
+It also provides non-emergency long-distance ground transportation for financially strapped ambulatory patients traveling for treatment.
+Air transport options include commercial airline programs and nonprofit organizations, such as AirLifeLine, Angel Flight, and the Corporate Angel Network.